 4. How to clean an oven with bicarbonate of soda and vinegar

-Natural alternative?
-If you're wondering how to clean an oven with a natural alternative, it's back to our old friend, bicarbonate of soda.
+If you're looking for a natural alternative, it's back to our old friend, bicarbonate of soda.
 Sprinkle it generously over the oven's surfaces (you might need to dampen them first to get it to stick), then spray white vinegar over the top.
 Leave for 30 minutes.
 Use our guides to cleaning with bicarbonate of soda and vinegar to find lots more useful tips.

 5. Cleaning an oven's racks